JessPinkman/BSPure/README.md

 - Benefit from autocompletion and helpful documentation while typing.

 # 3 FACTORIES
-all of them output Bootstrap Base Components (BSBaseComponent):
+All of them output Bootstrap Base Components (BSBaseComponent):

 ## BSPure::{tag}